Early Berkshire Project Now In Production

 pressed steel pilot, I20-C-7 oil tender, late Southern Pacific lettering.

-When sufficient reservations are received, River Raisin Models will execute the project with our builder, Boo Rim Precision of South Korea.
+River Raisin Models will execute the project with our builder, Boo Rim Precision of South Korea.
 The preliminary pricing for these models is $2299 and the colored boiler models are $100 additional.
 We are requesting a $400 deposit per model with each reservation.
 I want to thank the Division Point Inc. and Owner, Jack Vansworth for sharing their design data with us.

 River Raisin Models and